contentful/widget-sdk/docs/guides/code-review.md

 Communication guidelines
 ------------------------

-See [thoughtbot's guide][communication-guidelines] for some great tips for effective code review communication.
+Code review communication should follow the Frontend chapter values - they are currently a WIP and link will be added soon.

-*TODO: adapt it and ask everyone's opinion!*
+Also check [thoughtbot's guide][communication-guidelines] for some great tips for effective code review communication.

 How to make a PR
 ----------------